allegro/blog/_posts/2022-06-01-gc-hands-off-my-data.md

 progress has been made in the field of GC and with the right matching of the algorithm to the application profile, its time can be very short.
 But is there any case where it is worth reaching into the unmanaged space after all?

-I decided to start with an overview of what the open source currently offers.
+I decided to start with an overview of what open-source options are currently available.
 When it comes to the implementation of the on-heap cache mechanism, the options are numerous – there is well known: guava, ehcache, caffeine and many other solutions.
-However, when I began researching cache mechanisms offering the possibility of storing data outside the GC control, I found out that there are very few solutions left.
+However, when I began researching cache mechanisms offering the possibility of storing data outside GC control, I found out that there are very few solutions left.
 Out of the popular ones, only Terracotta is supported.
 It seems that this is a very niche solution and we do not have many options to choose from.
 In terms of less-known projects, I came across [Chronicle-Map](https://github.com/OpenHFT/Chronicle-Map),